Authentication API Documentation

 2. If the user is on a mobile device and a /user call returns a mobilecount above 0, a standard /verify call can be performed with the new user’s typing pattern that you record in that session.

-3. Note that the API will automatically know when you submit a mobile or a desktop typing pattern but if you try to perform a verify on a device that has 0 enrolled typing patterns for that user, it will return a success=0, message=“No previous typing pattern found” and no result.
+3. Note that the API will automatically know when you submit a mobile or a desktop typing pattern but if you try to perform a verification on a device that has 0 enrolled typing patterns for that user, it will return a success=0, message=“No previous typing pattern found” and no result.

 Replay attack protection